Vietnows/FacebookAds-API-Connector/README.md

 # FacebookAds API Python connect
 This is a project that uses a facebookads lib for python, I customized it to meet my needs

-First you need to install FacebookAds lib and set yours informationson facebookads manager.
+First you need to install FacebookAds lib and set yours informations from facebookads manager.
 Use this link to get the steps:

 https://github.com/facebook/facebook-python-business-sdk?fbclid=IwAR1_lPziqj1dPxYHcji0GGc1TnbUa4TaWIKaMDSYXj136SHxGCcOXSpjZTg